-The GenAut project team gathers the PI and two other postdoctoral researchers joining in 2025.
-However, several other scholars are associated to the project in various ways.
-We are indeed keen on collaborating on broader GenAut related topics: if you have ideas for collaboration please don’t hesitate to get in touch!
+The PI will be joined in 2025 by two other postdoctoral researchers to complete the GenAut project team.
+Several other scholars, however, are associated to the project in various ways.
+We are indeed keen on collaborating on broader GenAut related topics:

 .